Cannes festival lineup mixes Hollywood star power, world cinema

 Featuring in the main lineup are two female directors - Italy's Alice Rohrwacher with "Le Meraviglie" and "Futatsume No Mado" (Two Windows)" from Japan's Naomi Kawase - with Oscar-winning New Zealand director Jane Campion leading its jury.

-Campion is the first and only woman to have won the Palme d'Or, for "The Piano" in 1993, and the paucity of female directors has been criticised in recent years.
+Campion is the first and only woman to have won the Palme d'Or, for "The Piano" in 1993, and the paucity of female directors has been criticized in recent years.

 Representing French cinema are director Bertrand Bonello's bio-pic "Saint Laurent" about the great yet tormented fashion designer, Olivier Assayas' "Sils Maria" starring Juliette Binoche, and "The Search", a drama set in war-torn Chechnya by Michel Hazanavicius, who won an Oscar for "The Artist" in 2012.